 Live status wallboards, displaying real-time information about your contact center’s overall performance.

-MegaPath offers a 2-tiered pricing system for its contact centers.
+MegaPath, now called FusionConnect, offered a 2-tiered pricing system for its contact centers.
 Both packages included a long list of features suited to inbound, outbound, or mixed contact centers.
-All customers get free live one-on-training for call center agents, supervisors, and administrators.
+All customers got free live one-on-training for call center agents, supervisors, and administrators.

-Here are some of the top features included in a MegaPath contact center:
+Here are some of the top features MegaPath included in their contact center plans:

 Call-routing capabilities, including intelligent ACD, priority queue routing, and real-time agent management.